jehopark/FoDS_HS/Week2_lecture_slides.md

 1. What are the variables of `births2015` data.frame?
 2. What is the total number of babies born in 2015?
-3. Make a histogram of number of births.
-4. How many babies were born on Wednesdays? (must use the pipe operator)
+3. How many babies were born on Wednesdays? (must use the pipe operator)
-5. Which `date` had the least amount of babies born?
+4. Which `date` had the least amount of babies born?

 The Births2015 CSV file is at https://raw.githubusercontent.com/jehopark/data_wrangling_with_r_beginners/master/Births2015.csv